The Monkey: What We Know About The Longlegs Director’s Upcoming Stephen King Adaptation

 (Image credit: HBO)

 Theo James had an incredibly busy 2022.
 He cameoed in the opening sequence of Riley Stearn’s Dual; starred in the HBO Max adaptation of The Time Traveler’s Wife; had a supporting part in the romantic comedy, Mr. Malcolm’s List; and earned widespread acclaim for his turn as Cameron Sullivan on the hit HBO series, The White Lotus.
-He’s kept working since then, having wrapped on the upcoming TV series, The Gentlemen (based on the 2019 Guy Ritchie film of the same name), and now he is ready to make his debut in a Stephen King adaptation.
+He’s kept working since then, starring on Netflix's original series The Gentlemen (based on the 2019 Guy Ritchie film of the same name), and now he is ready to make his debut in a Stephen King adaptation.

-Deadline's May 9, 2023 report that announced the film noted that he is set to star in The Monkey, and it’s possible that the project will give James the opportunity to play a dual role.
-The trade report announcing the movie’s development notes that the movie will deviate from the source material and not only have a more prominent role for Hal’s brother, Bill, but he’ll also be Hal’s twin (in the short story, Bill is two years older).
-If the brothers are made to be identical twins, James may have a special opportunity here.
+The report that announced the film back in May 2023 noted that he is starring in The Monkey, and the project will give James the opportunity to play a dual role.
+The movie will deviate from the source material and not only have a more prominent role for Hal’s brother, Bill, but he’ll also be Hal’s twin (in the short story, Bill is two years older).

-Should all go according to plan, The Monkey will be the fourth film from Osgood Perkins – all of his features being exercises in the horror genre.
+The Monkey is the fifth film from writer/director Osgood Perkins – all of his features being exercises in the horror genre.
 He made his directorial debut in 2015 with The Blackcoat’s Daughter starring Emma Roberts and Kiernan Shipka, and he followed that up with I Am The Pretty Thing That Lives In The House in 2016.
 In 2020, he made the twisted fairy tale, Gretel & Hansel, starring IT’s Sophia Lillis, and that same year saw the release of his Season 2 episode of Jordan Peele’s The Twilight Zone (titled “You Might Also Like”).
+His greatest success to date has been the critically acclaimed/box office hit Longlegs.

-Though James Wan has never directed a Stephen King adaptation, he is a producer on the upcoming remake of Salem’s Lot, which does not yet have a release date.
+James Wan, one of the biggest names in modern horror, is attached to The Monkey as a producer, and while he has never directed a Stephen King adaptation, this movie will be his second King title made as a producer, as he also worked behind the scenes on the upcoming remake of Salem’s Lot.
 It was reported in March 2018 that he was developing a big screen version of King’s novel The Tommyknockers, but we haven’t heard anything about that project moving forward.
-We have much higher hopes for The Monkey.

 As noted earlier, we’ll continue to update this feature as new information about The Monkey becomes available, so check back in periodically to learn the latest news about the project.
-For the inside scoop about all of the Stephen King adaptations/projects in the works, head over to our upcoming Stephen King movies and TV guide, and learn about King’s long history with Hollywood by checking out my Adapting Stephen King column.
+To learn about King’s long history with Hollywood by checking out my Adapting Stephen King column, and you can learn about all of the latest developments related to Stephen King in my King Beat column, which is published here on CinemaBlend every Thursday

 Eric Eisenberg